- Project Overview

 In 2015, UCSF purchased three properties from a single owner near its Mission Bay campus as a potential site for student and trainee housing.
 The parcels at 566, 590 and 600 Minnesota Street, in the Dogpatch neighborhood, contained aging warehouses that the University is replacing with student/trainee housing.

 UCSF has worked with neighbors in the Dogpatch area following standard protocols for public engagement to assess plans for the property.
 UCSF has designated the site for student/training housing in accordance with environmental review and analysis completed under CEQA.
+This project is scheduled to open in 2019.

 Read the latest news about the project: